Rürup Pension Calculator: Does a Rürup Pension work for you?

 An overview of how Rürup works

-Rürup is a pension designed for those that are not – or not sufficiently – covered by the public pension, the GRV.
+Rürup is a pension designed for those who are not – or not sufficiently – covered by the public pension, the GRV.
 Everyone is entitled to invest in a Rürup pension up to a maximum, but any GRV contributions you make are deducted from that maximum.

 Consider the following example.
-Currently, the maximum annual Rürup contribution is 26.528 €.
-If you contribute 8.146,80 € annually (which happens to be as much as possible) to the public pension, then you can contribute up to a total of 18.581,20 € annually to Rürup; 26.528 € (max.
-Rürup) - 8.146,80 € (GRV contribution) = 18.581,20 €.
-Note that the 8.146,80 € contribution to the public pension is only the employee's share.
+Currently, the maximum annual Rürup contribution is 29.344 €.
+If you contribute 8.983,30 € annually (which happens to be as much as possible) to the public pension, then you can contribute up to a total of 19.140,20 € annually to Rürup.
+Note that the 8.983,30 € contribution to the public pension is only the employee's share.

-The main benefit of the pension is that the contributions are now 100% tax deductible up to the overall maximum of 26.528 €, so the return is accumulated tax-free and you benefit from compounding at a higher rate.
+The main benefit of the pension is that the contributions are now 100 % tax-deductible up to the overall maximum of 29.344 €.

 Tax benefits of Rürup Rente